szczyglis-dev/py-gpt/docs/source/models.rst

 Adding custom LLM providers
 ---------------------------

 Handling LLMs with Langchain is implemented through separated wrappers.
 This allows for the addition of support for any provider and model available via Langchain.
-All built-in wrappers for the models and its providers  are placed in the ``llm`` directory.
+All built-in wrappers for the models and its providers  are placed in the ``pygpt_net.provider.llm`` namespace.

 These wrappers are loaded into the application during startup using ``launcher.add_llm()`` method: